afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/intro.md

 While you have been reading, we have been busy installing everything.
 It is still happening and should only take a few minutes.

-While you wait, you will need a brand new uninitialised Git repo and personal access token to follow this tutorial.
+While you wait, you will need a Git Personal access token with full `Repo` rights.
+We use this to create a new repository and so Keptn has a place to store and manage files.

-You can use any Git provider but assuming you're using GitHub.com, follow the instructions below.
+You can use any Git provider but assuming you're using GitHub.com:

-Let's get you setup while you wait for the install to finish:

 - Go to GitHub token's [setting page](https://github.com/settings/tokens) and generate a personal access token with full `Repo` permissions